A Random Integration Algorithm for High-dimensional Function Spaces: Abstract

 \section{Abstract}

-We introduce a novel random integration algorithm that boasts both high convergence order and polynomial tractability for functions characterized by sparse frequencies or rapidly decaying Fourier coefficients.
-Specifically, for integration in periodic isotropic Sobolev space and the isotropic Sobolev space with compact support, our approach attains a nearly optimal root mean square error (RMSE) bound.
-In contrast to previous nearly optimal algorithms, our method exhibits polynomial tractability, ensuring that the number of samples does not scale exponentially with increasing dimensions.
-Our integration algorithm also enjoys nearly optimal bound for weighted Korobov space.
-Furthermore, the algorithm can be applied without the need for prior knowledge of weights, distinguishing it from the component-by-component algorithm.
-For integration in the Wiener algebra, the sample complexity of our algorithm is independent of the decay rate of Fourier coefficients.
-The effectiveness of the integration is confirmed through numerical experiments.
+We introduce a novel random integration algorithm that exhibits a high convergence order for functions characterized by sparse frequencies or rapidly decaying Fourier coefficients.
+Specifically, for integration in periodic isotropic Sobolev spaces and isotropic Sobolev spaces with compact support, our approach achieves a nearly optimal root mean square error (RMSE) bound.
+In contrast to previous nearly optimal algorithms, our method exhibits polynomial tractability.
+Our integration algorithm also enjoys nearly optimal bound for weighted Sobolev space.
+By incorporating the trick of change of variable, our algorithm is proven to achieve the semi-exponential convergence order for the integration of analytic functions, which marks a significant improvement over the previously obtained super-polynomial convergence order.
+Furthermore, for integration involving Wiener-type functions, the sample complexity of our algorithm remains independent of the decay rate of the Fourier coefficients.

 {\bf Keywords:} Numerical integration; Monte Carlo; Curse of dimensionality; Sample complexity

 {\bf MSC 2020:} 65D30, 68Q25, 65C05, 42B10